Type IIA String Theory and tmf with Level Structure: Relation between structures and structures on loop spaces

 \begin{proof}[Proof of \cref{no_loop_spinc}] Let $M\coloneqq \CP^m\times\CP^n$ for $m,n \ge 3$; since $M$ is complex, then by \cref{cpx_to_stringh} $M$ has a \stringh structure.
 We will show that there is no $k\in\Z$ such that $\mu^c(LM) - 2kc(LM)c_1(LM) = 0$, so that by \cref{lspinc_char} $LM$ does not have a \spinc structure for any level.
-Let $x\in H^1(M;\Z)$ be the first Chern class of the first projective space factor and $y$ be the first Chern class of the second projective space factor, so that
+Let $x\in H^2(M;\Z)$ be the first Chern class of the tautological bundle over the first projective space factor and $y$ be the corresponding class for the second $\CP^n$ factor, so that

 by the Whitney sum formula for $p_1$.\footnote{As we noted during the proof of \cref{lambda_c_whitney}, the first Pontrjagin class satisfies the Whitney sum formula for oriented vector bundles.} The determinant line bundle $L$ for this complex structure satisfies $c_1(L) = c_1(M) = (m+1)x+(n+1)y$, so